Quantifying information stored in synaptic connections rather than in firing activities of neural networks: Analytical framework: Information stored in synaptic connections

 where the parameters with $ /l $ are equal to their original corresponding parameters, with the terms related to $ \mathbf{x}^l $ removed from the summation.
-For a more detailed expression, please refer to the Methods section.
+For a more detailed expression for $\mu_{\mathbf{w}_{/l}}$ and $ \Sigma_{\mathbf{w}_{/l}}$, please refer to the Methods section \ref{sec: proofs}.

-Given $ p(\mathbf{w}) $ and $ p(\mathbf{w} | \mathbf{x}^l) $, we can then calculate the mutual information encoded in any pair of synaptic connections and a data pattern, as stated in the following proposition:
+Given $ p(\mathbf{w}) $ and $ p(\mathbf{w} | \mathbf{x}^l) $, we can then calculate the mutual information encoded by any pair of synaptic connections about a data pattern, as stated in the following proposition: